The Timeless Cultural Impact of Tahitian Pearls

 Empowering Local Communities

-- Skill Development: Farmers have honed their craft through traditional practices, merging ancient knowledge with modern techniques.
+- Skill development: Farmers refined their craft over years, joining traditional knowledge to modern technique.

 Challenges and Sustainability Efforts